JP-Gao/STA220FinalProject/README.md

 March 17th, 2020

 ## Key words:
-Web scraping, Python, EDA, Machine learning, Matching
+Web scraping, Python, EDA, Machine learning

 ## Project overview:
 This project serves as the final project of STA220 taught by Professor James Sharpnack in 2020 Spring at UC Davis.
 As a Ph.D. candidate from Transportation, Technology and Policy major, I am very interested in predicting people's purchase behaviors in vehicle markets.
 Truecar.com is one of the largest online used car listing websites that provide extensive used car sale information from all over the United States.